Optimized projection-free algorithms for online learning: construction and worst-case analysis: Introduction

 \paragraph{Related Work.} As discussed in classical textbooks (see, e.g.,~\cite{hazanIntroductionOnlineConvex2016,orabona2019modern}), a few \emph{meta} algorithms drive the basis and intuitions behind most online learning schemes, which can often be seen as appropriate approximations to the meta algorithms.
-Prominent examples include the "follow the leader" (FTL) and "follow the regularized leader" (FTRL) methods, as well as online gradient descent \cite{zinkevich2003online}.
+Prominent examples include the "follow the leader" (FTL) and "follow the regularized leader" (FTRL) methods, as well as online gradient descent (OGD) \cite{zinkevich2003online}.
 These algorithms offer favorable regret guarantees of order $O(\sqrt{T})$.
-However, they rely on projections to manage the constraint set $\domain$.
+However, classical OGD-type methods rely on projections to manage the constraint set $\domain$.
 In numerous applications, such as matrix completion or recommender systems \cite{hazanIntroductionOnlineConvex2016}, these projections are computationally expensive and constitute a significant efficiency bottleneck.
-This challenge has led to the development of projection-free algorithms, which replace projections with more efficient oracles, allowing for faster computations.
+This challenge has led to the development of projection-free algorithms, which replace projections with potentially cheaper oracles, allowing for faster computations.
 In offline smooth convex optimization over polyhedral sets, the pioneering projection-free algorithm was introduced by Frank--Wolfe~\cite{frank1956algorithm}, that resort to a linear optimization oracle.
 In the context of online convex optimization, the first such algorithm was proposed by \cite{kalai2005efficient}, but it was limited to linear losses.
-Subsequently, \cite{hazan2012projection} introduced an online version of the Frank--Wolfe algorithm—referred to as Online Frank--Wolfe (OFW)—which guarantees a regret upper bound of order $O(T^{3/4})$ for convex losses.
+Subsequently, \cite{hazan2012projection} introduced an online version of the Frank--Wolfe algorithm—referred to as online Frank--Wolfe (OFW)—which guarantees a regret upper bound of order $O(T^{3/4})$ for convex losses.
 This regret rate is less favorable compared to standard online learning algorithms that permit projections.
 As a result, considerable effort has been directed toward achieving improved regret guarantees for online projection-free algorithms.
-Some variants have attained the optimal regret rate of $O(\sqrt{T})$ by using membership oracles, which differ from the linear oracles initially used in Frank--Wolfe and may be less efficient in certain scenarios \cite{levy2019projection, mhammedi2022efficient}.
-For linear oracles, \cite{hazan2020faster} made progress by introducing a stochastic algorithm that achieves an expected regret of $O(T^{2/3})$ for smooth functions.
+Some variants have attained the optimal regret rate of $O(\sqrt{T})$ by using membership oracles, which differ from the linear optimization oracles initially used in Frank--Wolfe and may be less efficient in certain scenarios \cite{levy2019projection, mhammedi2022efficient}.
+For linear optimization oracles, regret rates better than $O(T^{3/4})$ have been achieved under additional assumptions. \cite{hazan2020faster} introduced a stochastic algorithm with $O(T^{2/3})$ expected regret for smooth functions. \cite{Xie_Shen_Zhang_Wang_Qian_2020} proposed a stochastic algorithm with $\tilde{O}(\sqrt{T})$ expected regret for smooth functions but with $O(T)$ linear optimization oracle calls per round. \cite{Wan_Zhang_2021} proposed a variant of OFW for strongly convex feasible sets with $O(T^{2/3})$ regret for convex losses and $O(\sqrt{T})$ regret for strongly convex losses.